 If you’re the type of person who is scared to look at your bank account for fear of what you might see, then you may have a problem.
 Ignoring your financial woes and pleading ignorance is a surefire way to make your financial troubles get even worse.
 Don’t be afraid to tackle your finances head-on.
 If you need help because you’re overwhelmed by the debt, then seek help from a non-profit credit counsellor who can help you get back on track.

 Excessive borrowing is a major personal money management mistake.
 This may involve things such as taking out expensive car loans for cars you can’t really afford, or constantly using credit cards to fund your lifestyle.
 If you’re finding that you’re only paying the minimum amount on your debt each month, you will find yourself in debt for a very long time.
 Instead of borrowing and spending more, spend time creating and following a budget that clearly indicates how much money you have coming in and going out each month.

 You may be looking for a way to make big money fast.
 Unfortunately, get rich fast schemes only put you in further debt.
-To make money, you have to save money – even when you are in debt.
+Gambling your money away on something like Bitcoin or in a casino can have serious consequences.
+Only invest in high-risk ventures with money that you are prepared to lose.
+Simply put, if you want to make money, you have to save money – even when you are in debt.
 A credit counsellor can help you make a plan to save while still repaying your debts with the help of a smart budget.

 Everyone makes these money mistakes from time to time.
 It’s easy to make these mistakes, but with hard work and determination – and a budget – you can avoid common financial pitfalls.
-For more tips on how to manage your money smartly, stay tuned to our blog.
-If you’d like to get in touch with a credit counsellor who can help you discover where you’re making personal money management mistakes, call Credit Counselling Services of Atlantic Canada today.
+If you’d like to get in touch with a credit counsellor who can help you discover where you’re making personal money management mistakes, contact SolveYourDebts.com today.